mezleca/osu-stuff/README.md

 - [beatconnect](https://beatconnect.io)

 if you find bugs, crashes, or anything weird:
 - hit `F12` to open devtools and grab the logs
+- if you have a issue with the osu-stuff downloader, logs should be on osu-stuff folder (one folder before the exports one)
 - send them to my [osu! profile](https://osu.ppy.sh/users/mzle) or open an issue here.

 ## how can i manually build/test it?